Lemons N Lyme

 Jump to Recipe Print Recipe

 Healthy sugar cookies that still taste delicious are possible!
-These Healthy Gluten Free Sugar Cookies are also dairy free and a fraction of the sugar, all while still tasting amazing.
+These soft and healthy Gluten Free Sugar Cookies are also dairy free and a fraction of the sugar, all while still tasting amazing.

 I’m not usually a sugar cookie fan, I just find them way too sweet.
 I’m also not an icing girl, it’s always pure sugar- my teeth and tummy start to ache just thinking about it.
 I’m really excited about these gluten free sugar cookies, though, because they are lower in sugar and utilize sweet potato in the icing (yes, sweet potato!).
 They aren’t as sickeningly sweet and are still absolutely delicious.
 Who is ready for a healthy sugar cookie recipe?!